 On a health side, plastic bottles leach harmful PCB’s and BPA’s into the contents.
 PCBs (Polychlorinated Bipheynls) are a serious health problem because of their persistence in the environment, their accumulation in human and animal tissues, and their potential for chronic or delayed toxicity.
 The importation of PCBs for most purposes was banned in Australia in the 1970s.
 However water bottles are still allowed to have them.

 BPA’s (Bisphenol A) are chemicals used most commonly to manufacture hard plastics.
 BPAs are thought to cause problems when bottles are heated and with long-term use.
 So when you leave your water bottle in the sun, the BPA’s start to leach into your water.
 It gives it a fowl taste but it s really harmful to you, especially in developing bodies.
 The toxins reduce growth in vital tissues and organs.
-This is the reason bottled water has a used by date, it is not the product itself that will go off but the water bottle affecting it.
+This is the reason bottled water has a used by date, it is not the product itself that will go off but the carton of water bottle affecting it.

 It is a serious enough issue that some cities are banning bottled water.
 Here in Australia several small towns have already made the change and it is a growing consensus that these bottled waters are causing health issues.